gmaheshraju/gmaheshraju/README.md

       - t3stack (Next.js,tRPC,Tailwind CSS,TypeScript,Prisma,NextAuth.js)
       - Graphql, grpc, Advanced React and Typescript concepts

-##### 👯 I'm interested in working with you to develop scalable, effective SAAS products.
+##### 👯 I'm interested in working with you to develop scalable, effective SAAS products using modern stacks such as (MERN, T3 stack)

 ## Connect with me